kgptapps/consolelogpipe/docs/guides/npm-publishing.md

-# NPM Publishing Guide
+# Package Publishing Guide

-This guide covers the complete process for publishing Console Log Pipe packages to NPM under the `@kansnpms` organization.
+This guide covers the complete process for publishing Console Log Pipe packages to both NPM (under the `@kansnpms` organization) and GitHub Packages (under the `@kgptapps` organization).

 ## 📋 Prerequisites